kit-de-iniciacion-barato-para-empezar-en-arduino

 Conclusion

-If we add a cheap kit of 37 sensors for about 15€, we have a kit with a good amount of components to play with.
-Not all are equally useful, but the average price per module is around 0.40€, when bought separately they would cost us between 0.60-1.10€.
-So it is a good way to gather a well-stocked kit to start.
+If we add a cheap kit of 37 sensors, for about 15€ we have a kit with a good amount of components to play with.
+Not all are equally useful, but the average price per module comes out to 0.40€, when bought individually they would cost between 0.60-1.10€.
+So it’s a good way to get a well-stocked kit to start.

-If we add the rest of the components that I consider useful (servo, DC controller, stepper motor, MPU6050…), for about 24€, we practically have all the standard components we need to learn Arduino.
+If we add the rest of the components I consider useful (servo, DC controller, stepper motor, MPU6050…), for about 24€ we have practically all the standard components we need to learn Arduino.